Home icon as a Jester's castle

 Understanding the differences in structure and scoring helps you adjust tactics.
 A good Mahjong player can adapt seamlessly between regional versions by reading the pace, aggression level, and expected hand values.

-2. Learn Tile Efficiency Early
+2. Learn Consecutive Tiles and Tile Efficiency Early

 Tile efficiency is one of the foundations of strong Mahjong play, especially in Riichi and Hong Kong styles.
 Each draw and discard affects your chances of completing melds and reaching Tenpai (ready state).
 Focus on improving your hand’s shanten number, which counts how many tiles away you are from Tenpai.
 Efficient hands use flexible tiles (like sequences) instead of isolated ones.